darius-daniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly - A script that displays all the lines of the file, */etc/ssh/sshd_config*, starting with a letter.

 19-AZ - A script that replaces all characters *A* and *c* from input to *Z* and *e* respectively

+20-hiago - A script that removes all letters *c* and *C* from input